nturley/netlistsvg/README.md

 ## Input JSON
 Yosys JSON includes more information than we need.
 Only the modules specified in the configuration file are rendered.
 If the cell name matches one of the aliases of a template from the skin, then it will use it as a template for the SVG file.
 Port directions are optional for cells that are defined in the skin (not generic cells).

-It should look something like this:
+You can also write out the JSON by hand, of course.
+We support [JSON5](https://json5.org) syntax.
+The input JSON should look something like this:
 ```json
 {
   "modules": {